|To apply for Funding you must register by:||February 05, 2021 2 months ago|

 - Yusu Wang (Univ.
 California, San Diego)

-This workshop will be held online.
+This workshop will be held online May 4-7 and May 10-11, 2021.
 The Zoom link will be provided at a later time.
 You must register for the workshop to receive the password.
 The workshop is held in Pacific Standard Time.

 The talks in this workshop will present a wide array of current applications of topology in neuroscience, including classification and synthesis of neuron morphologies, analysis of synaptic plasticity, algebraic analysis of the neural code, topological analysis of neural networks and their dynamics, topological decoding of neural activity, diagnosis of traumatic brain injuries, and topological biomarkers for psychiatric disease.
 Some of the talks will be devoted to promising new directions in algebraic topology that have been inspired by neuroscience.Show less